TomSssM/MyCodewars/snippets/server-side-js/4-cross-domain/article.md

 The `OPTIONS` method is actually used to ask a server which other methods and headers it can handle.
 It doesn't seem to have anything to do with security.
 Thus we use it only with the complex requests (because they use non-standard methods and/ro headers).
-But we also check that the client be authorized to make these complex requests in addition to the server's ability to handle them.
+But we also check that the client be authorized to make these complex requests in addition to the server's ability to handle them when we do the main request after the preflight request and the way we check that the client is authorized is if the server includes the client's domain in the `Access-Control-Allow-Origin` header.